 There will be an annual membership fee, payable at the beginning of the HBCU Library Alliance fiscal year.
 Members who have not paid their fees within one year shall lose their voting rights and other privileges until such fees are paid.
 No member may assume office unless membership dues are current.
 Likewise, Board members and committee representatives from member institutions one year in arrears cannot continue service.
 (Amended May 2009)

-[Add phrase ‘HBCU Library Alliance’ to clarify which fiscal year is pertinent.
+Add phrase ‘HBCU Library Alliance’ to clarify which fiscal year is pertinent.
 Not member/participant institution fiscal year]

 d.
 Resignations